Flying to Korea

 Before coming to Korea at twenty-nine, I’d only flown around the U.S. a bit on my own, in my late twenties.
 Otherwise, my experience on planes was with my mom, dad, and sisters Mary and Nancy, when I was a boy.
 And man, oh man; I used to get air-sick.

 Well, I have this memory of rolfing into one of those nifty white barf-bags with the plasticized exteriors and the bread-wrapper-like ties at the top….
 Aren’t they cool, honestly?
-They would make great lunch bags, I’ve always thought!
+They would make great lunch bags for kids, I’d always thought!

 And that wasn’t the end of it.
 After apologising to the person to the left of me (I was a very polite kid), I rested a bit, and on the way out of the plane, had to hurl again, and the stewardess saw me holding the discharge back and when I got to her in the line, she pushed me into the lav saying “get in there!”
 Ah, yeah, I love flying.